Email FacebookTwitterMenu burgerClose thin

 Ally Bank is an excellent choice for those who want to earn at top rates and don’t mind the lack of physical branches.
 Capital One, however, still earns at rates well above its big bank competitors’ rates, with the added benefit of some physical locations.
 You’ll have to find out whether you have a Capital One Cafe or branch near you.
 Then you can determine which bank would be better for you according to each one’s rates, accounts and other features.

-Tips on Finding the Right Bank
+Tips on Finding a Checking Account

 • Still not sure which bank is right for you?
 It’s easy to get caught up in the bells and whistles a bank can offer.
 Your first step should be to figure out what you want and need from a bank.
 Do you need a break from fees with a free checking account?
-Or do you want one with the best overdraft protection.
+Or do you want one with the best overdraft protection?
 Knowing what you need will help you eliminate options and get you closer to choosing the right bank.

 Photo credit: ©iStock.com/Weekend Images Inc., ©iStock.com/ablokhin, ©iStock.com/RyanJLane